 Eligibility: You’ll need to call the bank at 1-855-806-4657 to discuss your situation and eligibility requirements.

-What it’s offering: LoanDepot is offering mortgage forbearance if you’ve become ill or have been financially affected by office or school closures, quarantine, job loss or reduction in work hours because of the coronavirus pandemic.
-For more information, visit its COVID-19 response page.
+What it’s offering: LoanDepot is offering mortgage assistance if you’ve become ill or have been financially affected by office or school closures, quarantine, job loss or reduction in work hours because of the coronavirus pandemic.

 Eligibility: If your loan is serviced by LoanDepot, you’ll need to call 1-866-258-6572 to see whether you’re eligible for assistance.